Manishms18/Sports-expert-system-using-AI/README.md

 # Sports-Expert-system-using-AI

-Building sports expert system using AI CLIPS language(invented by NASA) to recommend sports by dialoging with questions-answers
+Building sports expert system using AI CLIPS language(invented by NASA) to recommend sports by answering questions